Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1400.md

 In the tool writing at Opscode, build scripts live in source control, scripts don't live in central server

+Been working on this project for two months at Opscode.
+Would like it to be available next August.

+Assumes that Pushy is a great job description framework

+Is very prescriptive about the pipeline

+Specify build cookbook that maps to each of the phases, then run the build

+What if I need to run on three different environments, parallel provision them as quickly as possible?
+There is a provision phase.
+It is constrained in what those environments are.
+There are four different environments.
+But in that you can define what you want to accept in the environment.

+Build cookbooks are the language of the build.
+What if you could write a cookbook to define a Java build?
+We've proven if we can do that?

+Intention is that this defines how you define software development and backing the community site.

+How do you help you along the way?
+We need to work that out?

 ## What will we do now?
 What needs to happen next?